 Since there's a limited number of solo cabins on cruise ships, they tend to book up pretty quickly.
 If you have your heart set on going on a voyage by yourself and saving some money, speak with your travel agent as soon as new bookings open, so they can help you secure a solo cruise cabin.

 Note that not all cruise ships have solo cabins, so you might have to be flexible when it comes to choosing the ship/itinerary.
-Norwegian Cruise Line announced that they are adding a total of 1,000 solo cabins to all of their ships.
+It's best to book as early as possible to ensure you're able to secure a studio stateroom.

 Read more: Going on a cruise alone?
 Here are the 8 best solo cruise cabins